Note: A reference letter from my supervisor is available upon request.

 Machining and CNC

-I also wrote a few pieces of machining documentation for future co-ops.
-I created a machining guide, with a focus on the Tormach conversational machining.
-Additionally, I wrote instructions on how to square a vice on the CNC mill using a dial indicator.
+I wrote internal machining documentation for future co-ops, such as a machining guide with a focus on Tormach conversational machining.
+I also wrote instructions on mill setup, and how to use a dial indicator to ensure squareness.

-In addition to machining, I worked extensively with 3D printers.
-I used both BambuLab FDM printers and resin printers.
+Additionally, I used both BambuLab FDM printers and resin printers to create prototypes.

 Documentation and Presentation Skills

-I greatly improved upon my documentation skills through this co-op.
-For every single task I did, I wrote documentation of some form.
-For tests, I would write a plan, a test journal, and a test report.
-For large projects, I would write documentation going through the design and manufacturing process.
-For small tasks, I would still write about them in my bi-weekly sprint recaps.
-At the end of each sprint, I would present the work I did to my team and some of the engineering management.
+Documentation was a key part of my role.
+I wrote thorough documentation, ensuring that the work I performed remained useful after my co-op ended.
+For tests, I wrote a test plan, a test journal, and a test report.
+For large projects, I documented the design and manufacturing process.
+Even for small tasks, I compiled my work in my bi-weekly sprint recaps.
+At the end of each sprint, I presented the work I did to my team and engineering management.

 My Projects